KrylovBoris/Hierarchical-Task-Network-planner-for-Unity/documentation/integration-in-unity-project.md

-# Hierarchical-Task-Network-planner-for-Unity
-Simple scripts that allow you to build AI systems based on HTN planning
+## How do I use this?

+If you want to use these scripts in your Unity project, here is a "simple" algorith that you shall to follow to make your own agents.
+1. TBA